 Multi-series line chart of total income, own-source income, expenditure, and federal transfers.
 Own-source income covers ~29%; 71% derives from Russian federal transfers.

 D3 force-directed network map of 26 entities and 24 links.
-ZAT PETROTRANS and Yulia Maksimova (Pakreeva) as primary hubs.
+ZAT PETROTRANS and Yulia Maksimova (Pakreeva) identified in the network analysis as primary hubs.
 Filterable by category.

 Fieldwork-collected supermarket price survey from occupied DPR territory, 6 April 2026: 150+ items across six categories, denominated in Russian roubles.